-Medical marijuana businesses may be lucrative, but they aren’t easy to start.
+A Medical marijuana business may be lucrative, but it isn’t easy to start.
 Marijuana entrepreneurs are swamped with the need for significant capital investment, and they must wade through fields of new and complex regulatory measures—many of which will change over the next few years.
 Are you up for the challenge?

 Pennsylvania cannabis growers, processors and dispensers will be subject to new laws under the Medical Marijuana Act and regulations under the Pennsylvania Department of Health, as well as already existing federal, state and local laws that govern business, labor, health and agriculture.
 Regulations will continue to grow and evolve under health, economic, social, political and legal scrutiny.
 To succeed, hopeful medical marijuana businesses and venture capitalists must stay in touch with legislative action and regulatory affairs.